Skip to Main Content

 If you click on the “Search” link in the top navigation bar you’ll be taken to a page where you specify your search terms and optionally limit to a particular title or date.

-Even when doing keyword searches in the subscription databases such as Westlaw and Lexis you will have to filter by at lest the CFR title, as a keyword search in the entire CFR will return hundreds of results.
+Even when doing keyword searches in the subscription databases such as Westlaw and Lexis you will have to filter by at lest the CFR title, as a keyword search in the entire CFR will return hundreds or thousands of results.

 Federal Agency Websites